tombensve/APS/APS-Webs/APSAdminWebA2/src/main/js/aps-adminweb/README.md

 Progressive Web Apps are faster and more reliable than traditional web pages, and provide an engaging mobile experience:

  * All static site assets are cached so that your page loads fast on subsequent visits, regardless of network connectivity (such as 2G or 3G).
 Updates are downloaded in the background.
- * Your app will work regardless of network state, even if offline.
-This means your users will be able to use your app at 10,000 feet and on the subway.
+ * Your who will work regardless of network state, even if offline.
+This means your users will be able to use your who at 10,000 feet and on the subway.
- * On mobile devices, your app can be added directly to the user's home screen, app icon and all.
+ * On mobile devices, your who can be added directly to the user's home screen, who icon and all.
 You can also re-engage users using web **push notifications**.
-This eliminates the need for the app store.
+This eliminates the need for the who store.

 The [`sw-precache-webpack-plugin`](https://github.com/goldhand/sw-precache-webpack-plugin)
 is integrated into production configuration,